-- " Art I-Foundation - " Potter's Wheel I
+" Clay - Potter's Wheel I

-This class is designed for students who have loved Potter's Wheel I and who would value the opportunity to further develop their pottery making abilities.
-The class curriculum will teach the following: new potter's wheel techniques, new pottery forms (such as teapots, pitchers, and lidded jars), and exploration of new glazes and surface decorating techniques
+This class is designed for students who have loved Clay - Potter's Wheel I and who would value the opportunity to further develop their pottery making abilities.
+The class curriculum will teach the following: advanced potter's wheel techniques, unique pottery forms (such as teapots, pitchers, and lidded jars), and exploration of additional glazes and surface decorating techniques.